 - A secure, non-judgmental and supportive environment will enable women to become active agents in their own lives.

-- Ongoing services should be available to women and children who are victims of woman abuse and family violence.
+- Ongoing services should be available to women and children who are victims of domestic abuse and family violence.

-- Efforts should be made to provide public education in our communities concerning the extent and ramifications of woman abuse and family violence.
+- Communities should be educated on the extent and consequences of domestic violence and family violence.

 - Communication and cooperation between agencies concerned with women abuse and family violence should be encouraged at every opportunity.